mpolimeno/sdsu-sage-tutorial-git/about.rst

 This tutorial is divided into four parts.
 This part, :ref:`about_tutorial`,  is intended to introduce you to the basic structure of the tutorial and how to contribute to the project if you so desire.

-The second part, :ref:`sage_as_a_calculator`, will get the reader up to speed with topics such as how to do arithmetic, evaluate functions, create simple graphs, solve equations and do  basic calculus.
+The second part, :ref:`sage_as_a_calculator`,  covers  topics such as how to do arithmetic, evaluate functions, create simple graphs, solve equations and do  basic calculus.
 We call this section :ref:`sage_as_a_calculator` because most of the topics covered are those that are commonly done with a standard graphing calculator.
 The target audience for this section is any motivated pre-calculus or calculus student.

 :ref:`programming_in_sage` begins to introduce the reader to some more *advanced* topics such as:  how Sage handles numbers; how to define and use variables and functions; how to manipulate lists, strings, and sets; and Sage *universes* and *coercion*.